Vikaspogu/blog/content/blog/pi-garage-k3s.md

 module.exports = sendSms;
 ```

-Schedule a job for every 15mins to check state of garage door, if door is open we'll send a message
+Schedule a job for every 15mins to check the state of the garage door.
+If the door is open, we'll send a message

 ```javascript
 const sendSms = require("./twilio");